MetPX/Sundew/doc/user/Guide.rst

 Basic High Availability
 -----------------------

-The first step in improving availability over running a single system on it´s own is to pair servers up, and have some provision for failover between the paired machines.
+The first step in improving availability over running a single system on itÂ´s own is to pair servers up, and have some provision for failover between the paired machines.
 If servers A and B are configured in HA mode, then typically it is in an active/passive way, where Server A is active, while B is idle.
 In the case of failure of the server A,